gerbenjacobs/fin/README.md

 It combines all transactions and comes up with a final tally, as such it's not meant to help with taxes.
 This also means that for the Yahoo format we don't show all lots, again, just the final tally.

+**Beware**

+Trading212 is under no obligation to keep their CSV format the same.
+History has proven that they do change things from time to time, which either invalidates old CSVs or won't work with new.

+We suggest to download new CSVs if you're experiencing problems.
+This can be done in 1-year increments.

 ## Usage

 ```bash